;

 • T3 Curling iron

-• I upgraded to this one after the spring broke on my Hot Tools curling iron.
+• I upgraded to the T3 one after the spring broke on my Hot Tools curling iron.
 I LOVE it and it holds my curls longer.
 And I also like the heat settings, and I feel like I’m protecting my hair better.
 I do not use a curling wand because I like the clamp!
 If you use a wand, wrap your hair but not at the ends.
 If you want tighter curls, wrap small sections of hair in each section.
 I typically do larger sections for looser curls.
 I’ve found that this curling iron helps me set the curl much better.
+Reminder that it’s in stock at Amazon!

 Easy Hair Curling Tips